-It is sign of the pettiness of the governments of both

-India and Pakistan, and their sheer incapacity to understand the extraordinary and distinct significance of the Sikh faith, that both countries are now squabbling about who first initiated this idea of the Kartarpur Corridor and should thus be able to claim political mileage.
+It is sign of the pettiness of the governments of both India and Pakistan, and their sheer incapacity to understand the extraordinary and distinct significance of the Sikh faith, that both countries are now squabbling about who first initiated this idea of the Kartarpur Corridor and should thus be able to claim political mileage.
 The Modi Government timed the announcement to coincide with the 550th birth anniversary celebrations of Guru Nanak, who was born on 23 November 1469.
 The government of India, the announcement has it, "approached and urged the Pakistan government to recognise the sentiments of Sikh community and build a corridor with suitable facilities in their territory to facilitate easy and smooth visits of pilgrims from India", but Pakistan's Information & Broadcasting Minister Chaudhry Fawad Hussain tweeted that "this proposal was initiated by Pakistan."
-Indeed, Mr. Hussain has argued that it was Pakistan's Army Chief who "spoke about the opening of the Kartarpur border for the first time.
+Indeed, Mr. Hussain has argued that it was the Pakistan's Army Chief who "spoke about the opening of the Kartarpur border for the first time.
 It's a matter of record."

-.... and Pakistani troops on west side of the River Ravi at Kartarpur Sahib
+... and Pakistani troops at Katarpur Sahib.